Tootooroo/Companion/README.md

 before the Companion changes the Case.

-This synchronization barrier is important.
-If the Companion closed Salesforce before the Buganizer backend update arrived, that later update could reopen or overwrite the Case.

 The wait is state-driven rather than a fixed delay.
 The Companion checks Salesforce immediately and continues as soon as the correct status appears.

 After synchronization, the Companion: